JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2022-12/propagation-setup-for-annual-vegetables-huw-richards/index.md

 ---
-title: My Propagation Setup for Annual Vegetables, Compost, Watering, Space etc, by Huw Richards The pescription: 'The propagation technique helps the gardener have the strong seedlings for the annual growing season.'
+title: My Propagation Setup for Annual Vegetables, Compost, Watering, Space etc, by Huw Richards The pescription: "The propagation technique helps the gardener have the strong seedlings for the annual growing season."
 date: 2022-12-18
 categories:
   - Gardening